What is Honors Housing?

 Honors students are NOT required to live in Honors Housing.
 You may accept other on-campus housing while remaining in Honors Housing waiting pool

-Unfortunately, we do not have enough spots available to match the number of Honors Housing applications we receive.
-If you are not interested or able to live on campus, you can independently organize here in this Facebook Group for the Honors Class of 2024!
+Unfortunately, we do not have enough spots available to match the number of Honors Housing applications we receive, so we encourage you to fill out your application whether or not you have committed to the U yet.